 Minors for School of Business Majors

 The School of Business has designed its degree programs to provide substantial flexibility.
 Open and liberal arts electives allow students to pursue breadth and depth in other units of the College.
 Students are strongly encouraged to develop a plan of study with their academic advisers early in their college careers to accomplish academic and professional goals.
 Students interested in a minor should contact the department of interest to determine the application process.
 Accounting and business administration majors may not minor in accounting, business, finance, international business, management, or marketing, but business administration majors may elect to have more than one concentration.
-Legal studies majors may not minor in legal studies.

 Minors for Non-Business Majors